thedynamiclinker/sudocode/mnt/sinai.md

 ![[mnt-sinai-31.png]]

-And trust that the genre itself will take care of the rest.
+And trust that the genre will take care of the rest.

 ![[proto-sinaitic-decipherment-14.jpg]]